Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 But as much as he wanted to spend more time with her, he was not happy that she’d followed him.

-“I won’t have some insane secret relationship with you… even if you were willing.”
-He said rather harshly.
+“I won’t have some insane secret relationship with you… even if you were willing,” he voiced rather harshly.

-“Don’t be so sure.”
-He said, thinking of the dark life he had yet to live.
+“Don’t be so sure,” he told her, thinking of the dark life he had yet to live.

-He pushed the thought out of his mind by looking at the mirror once again, but that only made him want to act out what he was seeing in the mirror.
+He pushed the thought out of his mind by looking at the mirror once again, but that only made him want to act out what he was seeing in the reflection.

 He wanted to pull her down, catch her in his lap, hold her tight to his chest, and kiss her senseless.

-He watched as it happened in front of his very eyes as she stood directly behind him.
+He watched as it happened in front of his very eyes while she stood directly behind him.

 Why was life so cruel?